How is mesothelioma diagnosed?

 - N-stage – has the cancer spread to any lymph glands (also called Nodes)?

-Once the doctor knows these three things, an overall stage will be decided, showing how large the cancer is and whether it has spread around the body.
+Once the doctor knows these results, an overall stage will be decided, showing how large the cancer is and whether it has spread around the body.
 Generally, mesothelioma is divided into four stages.
 Stage 1 is the earliest stage and stage 4 is the most advanced stage.

-Once you’ve had your tests and the stage has been decided, you’ll see your specialist doctor to discuss your test results and treatment options.
+Once mesothelioma is confirmed and the stage has been decided, you’ll see your specialist doctor to discuss your test results and treatment options.

 You’ll probably want to ask lots of questions, such as: